Kingdom of Kaimana: Colonial period

-Under the reign of Naro'e, The Netherlands start to administer the region of New Guinea more directly, Afdeeling Noord Nieuw Guinea was set up and to the south, Afdeeling West en Zuid Nieuw Guinea.
+Under the reign of Naro'e, The Netherlands started to administer the region of New Guinea more directly, Afdeeling Noord Nieuw Guinea was set up and to the south, Afdeeling West en Zuid Nieuw Guinea.
 These two regions was under the control of resident in Moluccas.
 Directly circumventing the rule of Naro'e which continued to expand his influence by marrying his family with Fimbay and Rafideso in Miwara, with Kamakula dynasty in Uduma, with Nanggewa family from Bicari Bay, with Nambobo and Ai in Mbaham Iha regions with Boki Sekar.
 In other pursuits, he fought the expanding Hongi expeditions in his territory with troops called "Sabakor".
 Naro’e also formed closer relationship with Namatota Kingdom.
 He married his daughter, Koviai Bata with Lakatei who became king of Wertuar.
 Another daughter, Sekar Bata was married with Lamora, king of Namatota.
 In 1912, he went to Bintuni Bay to meet with Captain Keyts, where he was informed that the Netherlands had set up a government of New guinea, directly invalidating his territory and rule.
 As a result, he went into exile in Kokas and Babo, for about 10 Years.
 In this time, his son, Ahmad Aituarauw became the administrator of his capital.
 In 1922, he returned to his capital in Kaimana, where he instructed the villages to open roads and make palm plantation in Sararota, Nusa Venda, Nanesa, Bitsyari and Lobo.
 In 1923, he died and was buried next to Baitul Rahim Great Mosque.
 The Netherland Indies government gave the rule (with no political power other than matters relating to cultural) of Kaimana to Ahmad Aituarauw with the title of "Commission King Kaimana" in local language is "Rat Sran Rat Eman Umisi VI", where he ruled from 1923 to 1966.
 He was cooperative with the Dutch authorities and received Order of Orange-Nassau in 1930.

 His son Muhammad Achmad, is more commonly known as Bestuur Achmad.
 This is because he became HBA (Hoofd Bestuur Administratie, head of civil service administration) and an elected member of Nieuw Guinea Raad (NGR) in Hollandia, and later a member of the Indonesian Supreme Advisory Council (1966-1968).
 He retired from kingship in 1980.
 He was an Indonesian nationalist who founded the pro-Indonesian movement, ('Merdeka Bersama Kaimana Irian Barat', MBKIB, Independence With Kaimana West Irian) which boycotted Queen Wilhelmina's birthday celebrations, after meeting with Frans Kaisiepo in Biak in December 1946.
 Meanwhile King of Kaimana at the time, Achmad Aituarauw, and King of Namatota, Muhammad Kasim Ombaier communicated with Silas Papare to send a copy of Linggadjati Agreement to be distributed through the use of Chinese descent Abubakar Tjan Kok Tjiang, who had more freedom of movement.
 To disrupt these activities Dutch authority exiled Muhammad Achmad from Kaimana as district head of Ayamaru for 10 years in 1948.